- Associate Professor (Ph.D., New York University, 2007)

 - Research Interests

-My new book entitled, Mahogany: The Costs of Luxury in Early America, published by Harvard University Press, will be available in September 2012.
-It examines the history of mahogany consumption in North America in the eighteenth and early nineteenth centuries and the resulting human and environmental impacts in the West Indies and Central America where it was harvested using enslaved African labor.
-The book is based on my dissertation which won the Society of American Historians' Nevins Prize for Best-Written Dissertation in 2007.
+My new book is entitled, Mahogany: The Costs of Luxury in Early America (Harvard University Press, 2012).
+It examines the history of mahogany consumption in North America in the 18th and early 19th centuries and the resulting human and environmental impacts in the West Indies and Central America where it was harvested using enslaved African labor.
+The book is based on my dissertation which won the Society of American Historians' Nevins Prize for Best-Written Dissertation.